yojoots/libbitcoin-system-wiki/Pure-Bank.md

 ```
 return-rate = interest-rate * loaned / borrowed
 ```
-As shown in [Savings Relation](Savings-Relation) the capital ratio is the interest rate in the case of uniform interest.
-The capital ratio includes present goods depreciation, which is demurrage for money.
+As shown in [Savings Relation](Savings-Relation) the capital ratio is the interest rate.
+The capital ratio includes present goods depreciation, which for money is demurrage.
 The pure bank demurrage is 1, so this drops out.
 Substituting capital ratio obtains a rate of return also in borrowed and loaned capital.
 ```
 return-rate = (reserved * demurrage-ratio / loaned) * (loaned / borrowed)
 return-rate = (reserved / borrowed) * demurrage-ratio